Dev-Mind

 Write once, run everywhere

-Build automation is the act of scripting or automating a wide variety of tasks that software developers do in their day to day activities such as:
+Build automation is the act of scripting or automating a wide variety of tasks that software developers have to do in their day to day activities such as:

 • compiling program source code into binary code